ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 }
 ```

-According to the method above, it is very convenient to modularize all overlays configuration.
+By using this modular approach, it is very convenient to modularize all your overlays.
 Taking my configuration as an example, the structure of the `overlays` folder is roughly as follows:

 ```nix
 .